tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/实时视频通话/TRTCCalling API（桌面浏览器）_intl_en.md

 | videoViewDomID | String | The DOM node whose video tag is to be deleted.
 The playback will stop. |

 #### openCamera()
-This API is used to turn on the local camera.
+This API is used turn on the local camera.

 <dx-codeblock>
 ::: javascript javascript